Carl: So what? That's legal in Rollo Pollo.

 - Franklin & Bash: One episode opens up with a curling game using janitor brooms and people sitting in rolling chairs.

-- Naturally, Sadie: While cleaning the corridor during detention in "Life Cycle", Hal and Rain start playing chair hockey using rolling chairs, brooms and an aluminium can.
+- Naturally, Sadie: While cleaning the corridor during detention in "Life Cycle", Hal and Rain start playing chair hockey using rolling chairs, brooms and an aluminum can.

 - The Office: Up to Eleven.
 The characters have Office Olympics when their boss is away for a day, complete with opening and closing ceremonies.
 Events include "Flonkerton" (box-of-paper snowshoe racing), "who can put the most M&M's in their mouth", "Dunder Ball", "Hate Ball" (called so because of how much Angela hates it), then there's a paper football game and "paper triangle flicking and hitting things" game.
 And Angela reveals she plays a game "Pam-Pong" (she counts how many times Jim gets up from his desk and goes to reception to talk to Pam).
 Also, Pam tries to throw stuff into Dwight's coffee mug.